Prague Castle

 Location: St. Vitus Cathedral is located in the heart of Prague Castle in the III courtyard.
 If you enter through the I or II courtyard entrance, the cathedral will be the first historical building you will come across inside the castle.

-St. Vitus Cathedral is a magnificent Gothic cathedral located within Prague Castle.
+St. Vitus Cathedral is a magnificent Gothic cathedral located within the Prague Castle.
 It is the largest and most important church in the Czech Republic, serving as a spiritual symbol and a national treasure.

 Construction of St. Vitus Cathedral began in 1344 and continued for several centuries, with different architectural styles incorporated over time.
 The cathedral was finally completed in 1929.